trek-view/basecamp/_posts/2019-12-06-place-id-google-street-view.md

 Whilst it might not have much use outside of Google, it is an important part of Google Street View uploads.

-When we started publishing photos to Street View using the Explorer Desktop Uploader [we we're just passing `photo.pose` information along with the photo to the Street View Publish API (latitude, longitude and altitude)](https://developers.google.com/streetview/publish/reference/rest/v1/photo#pose).
+When we started publishing photos to Street View using Tourer [we we're just passing `photo.pose` information along with the photo to the Street View Publish API (latitude, longitude and altitude)](https://developers.google.com/streetview/publish/reference/rest/v1/photo#pose).

 This was enough information for the photo to be published, but not enough to locate the photo to a place against the Google Places database.